Reformed or Not

 25. Interesting post; for one to be Reformed in my opinion, one must hold to the five solas of the reformation, the five points of Calvinism and the regulative principle.
 Baptists (who adhere to the above), should be considered Reformed, however, Pentecostalists have denied Sola Scriptura, and should be termed Calvinistic Charismatics.

 Thanks for putting in the five points of Calvinism.
-I can’t believe i missed that :oops:
+I can’t believe i missed that 😳

 I would agree that one must be Calvinist to be Reformed.